alphahex99/Supcom2Cards/README.md

 * Disruptor: Bullets stun players near anything they hit
 * Dynamic Power Shunt: Faster block recharge when standing still
 * Fatboy: Lots of buffs, but YOU CANNOT FIRE WHILE MOVING
+* Fistoosh: Deal extra DMG to grounded players (not jumping)
 * Harden: Blocking boosts your ATKSPD and Bullet speed for a few seconds
 * Hunker: Increase block duration but move slower while blocking
 * Jackhammer: Projectiles create massive explosions at the cost of your movement speed and ATKSPD